 Assistant Professor of Political Science

-Nadejda K. Marinova is an Assistant Professor of Political Science.
+Nadejda K. Marinova is an Assistant Professor of Political Science (Associate Professor, effective August 2018).
 She joined the Department of Political Science at Wayne State University in 2012, after serving as a Dornsife College Postdoctoral Distinguished Teaching Fellow at the University of Southern California (USC).
 She holds a Ph.D. in Politics and International Relations from USC (2011).
 Her research interests include diaspora and migration, Middle East politics, foreign policy analysis, human trafficking and the intersection of culture and gender.
 She has conducted field research in Syria and Lebanon, where she was a research affiliate at the Lebanese Emigration Research Center at Notre Dame University- Louaizé.

 Dr. Marinova's book "Ask What You Can Do For Your (New) Country: How Host States Use Diasporas" (Oxford University Press, 2017) examines host state government utilization of diasporas, developing a classification and a theoretical model of the conditions under which this previously unexamined phenomenon occurs.
 She tests the model against 8 cases of diasporas from the US, Middle East and Latin America, including studies of the Lebanese, Iraqi and Cuban diasporas in the US, Iraqis in Iran and Syro-Lebanese in Brazil.